thaynnara007/pokedex/README.md

 # Pokedex

-Pokedex it's going to be a artificial intelligence that has as goal recognizing some pokemons images.
+Pokedex it's a artificial intelligence that has as goal recognizing some pokemons images.

 > This is a project that was developed for Inteligência Artificial course from UFCG